dev-xo/remix-saas/README.md

 Let's review some of template's important folders:

-    ├── modules         # Groups our app logic and splits it into smaller sections.
+    ├── modules         # Groups app logic and splits it into smaller sections.
-      ├──                 Stores related components, database interactions, sessions, utils etc.
+      ├──                 Stores related components, database interactions, configs, utils etc.
       ├──                 This folder could also be called "lib" or "services".

     ├── routes
       ├── api           # Stores Stripe Webhook Endpoint file, and any realted API calls.
-      ├── resources     # Used to call our own server, do redirects, update sessions and so on.
+      ├── resources     # Does calls to database, redirects, updates sessions and so on.

 ### Authentication Strategies